OpenRailAssociation/technical-committee/docs/infrastructure/loomio.md

 The goal is to take decisions early, without having to wait for a board meeting, while making sure that there is room for discussion and feedback to enable informed decisions.

+Votings beyond the procedures described above will be set up when required and in accordance with the statutes applicable at the given point in time.

 ## Groups

 We have an overall OpenRail group in Loomio.
 This has subgroups in which the actual activity is happening.